Clarks Group of Hotels - Our Locations

 Lucknow - Clarks Avadh

-Liberally sprinkled with British Raj-era buildings, the ruins of the historic Residency, and boasting two superb mausoleums, Lucknow oozes historical interest, although you have to go looking for it in the sprawling congestion that characterises the capital of Uttar Pradesh.
+Liberally sprinkled with British Raj-era ruins of the historic Residency, and boasting two superb mausoleums, Lucknow oozes historical interest, although you have to go looking for it in the sprawling congestion that characterises the capital of Uttar Pradesh.

 The city rose to prominence as the home of the nawabs of Avadh (Oudh).
 They controlled a region of northern-central India for about a century after the decline of the Mughal empire and most of the city’s monuments date from this period.
 The Shiite nawabs built huge entrance gates embellished with their royal two-fish symbol all over the city to impress their mainly Hindu subjects, as well as grandiose tombs for themselves.